mandyhoward21/mandyhoward21/README.md

 🔭 Upcoming projects:

-Creating a Photography Client Management Database to manage photography clients, sessions, invoices, and gallery delivery.
+✨Creating a Photography Client Management Database to manage photography clients, sessions, invoices, and gallery delivery.

-Improving my personal photography website to showcase my portfolio, allow client inquiries, and integrate a database for client management.
+✨Improving my personal photography website to showcase my portfolio, allow client inquiries, and integrate a database for client management.

 ⚡ Fun facts:

-I am a member of the Ascend Leadership Program at WSU.
+✨I am a member of the Ascend Leadership Program at WSU.

-I currently play in 2 different D&D campagins (one has been ongoing for over 10 years)
+✨I currently play in 2 different D&D campagins (one has been ongoing for over 10 years)

-I enjoy hosting immersive themed parties.
+✨I enjoy hosting immersive themed parties.

-I am a portrait photographer.
+✨I am a portrait photographer.

 📫 How to reach me: howard.432@wright.edu